LouisMuriuki/shiny-garbanzo/readme.md

 2. cd in to client folder
 3. install the dependencies  using `npm i`
 4. in the Home and createPost page files replace the server url `https://dalle-qgms.onrender.com` with `http://localhost:3000/` or any url that will ponit to your server.
-5. run the project useing  `npm run dev`
+5. run the project using  `npm run dev`

 ## Run Server